Current Market Rates

 Commercial Property Interest Rates

 The average interest rate for commercial properties fluctuate based on current economic factors.
-The rates will also vary between various commercial property types.
+The rates will also vary between various commercial property types, locations, and risk profiles.
 A few examples of commercial property types include:

 Loans for property types with strong economic tailwinds will typically command more favorable financing rates and terms.
 Multi-family and industrial properties are currently in high demand on the capital markets, and will see some of the lowest interest rates.
-Hotels, office buildings, and certain retail properties may be seen by lenders as more risky financial bets, so financing rates and terms may be less favorable.
+Office buildings (with the exception of Medical Office), and certain retail properties may be seen by lenders as more risky financial bets, so financing rates and terms may be less favorable.

 Top 11 Questions About Commercial Real Estate Loans